 To interpret the practical aspects of the EC document for MR/DCP products, CMDh has published practical guidance for facilitating the handling of processes during the COVID-19 response.
 It provides further direction on how to request and apply the provisions described in the EU Commission document.

 Applicants who consider that they have a need for regulatory flexibility in relation to the COVID-19 pandemic should carefully consult these documents and send their further requests to the contact points detailed below, ensuring they include the prescribed headings for MR/DCP applications as per CMDh practical guidance (also detailed below).

 Exceptional Change Management Process (ECMP)

-Step 2: Submit the ‘notification of implementation’ as outlined in the EC guidance including the summary description of changes to both the RMS and CMS within 48hours of implementing the change.
+Step 3: Submit the ‘notification of implementation’ as outlined in the EC guidance including the summary description of changes to both the RMS and CMS within 48 hours of implementing the change.
+For API manufacturer changes, the name and address of the manufacturer and details of ASMF number and version or CEP number details should also be provided, as outlined in CMDh guidance.
 In IE this should be done through email@example.com and we will respond with details of the associated case number.